 Police Chief Bob Hoskins ( Who Framed Roger Rabbit ) and Prime Minister Alexander Siddig ( Star Trek: DS9 ) send Rhona Mitra north to rescue Malcolm McDowell ( Clockwork Orange ) and get the cure.
 Her team include Adrian Lester ( Robin Hood ) and Sean Pertwee ( Event Horizon ).
 The result is some full-throttle car chases and great action scenes with cannibalistic punks.

-This was directed by Uwe Boll , but compared to his bigger-budgeted, poorly-produced American efforts this is quite watchable.
+This was produced by Uwe Boll , but compared to his bigger-budgeted, poorly-produced American efforts this is quite watchable.

 Basically, there has been a zombie outbreak caused by a dodgy ingredient in a new brand of frozen food.